-With the phase out of R-22 and the increase of R-22 retrofit solutions, there has been some confusion in the market about replacements versus "drop-ins" regarding R-22 retrofits.
+With the phase-out of R-22 and the increase of R-22 retrofit solutions, there has been some confusion in the market about replacements versus "drop-ins" regarding R-22 retrofits.
 The information below will try to dispel some of these myths.
-Arkema recommends using Forane® 427A - The Easy R-22 RetrofitTM for your r-22 retrofit solution.
+Arkema recommends using Forane® 427A (R427A) - The EASY RETROFIT™ for your r-22 retrofit solution.

-The term “drop in” has now migrated to the present day R22 phase-out.
+The term “drop-in” has now migrated to the present-day R22 phase-out.
 Presently, there are over 20 HFC-based R22 retrofit refrigerants.
-However, HFCs are not miscible with mineral oil, and instead typically require use of a synthetic lubricant, such as PAG, POE (polyol ester), or PVE (polyvinyl ether) lubricants.
+However, HFCs are not miscible with mineral oil, and instead typically require the use of a synthetic lubricant, such as PAG, POE (polyol ester), or PVE (polyvinyl ether) lubricants.
 Furthermore, the R22 retrofits are all blended refrigerants, which will not behave the same in all cases as a single component refrigerant like R22.

 Proper guidelines should always be followed when retrofitting.